CSCfi/csc-user-guide/docs/data/sensitive-data/sd-csc-project.md

 The Billing Unit (BU) is CSC’s metric for tracking resource consumption for each CSC projects.
 As each service consumes billing units.
 When starting a project, consider your resource needs, including storage and billing units consumption.
 Each project starts with 10,000 billing units, typically enough for initial testing.

-You will get a notification via email from the My CSC portal when your billing units are about to end. \* Please apply more billing units for your project in [MyCSC](https://my.csc.fi/login){ target="\_blank" }.

-Estimate your annual usage and apply for more units through the MyCSC portal if needed.

 #### What happens if your project runs out of billing units?

 Once all the billing units for your CSC project have been used up, **your access to the SD Desktop service will be restricted**.
 This means that: